Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Certainly not with the “cool girls.”

-She was obsessed with trying to understand what the “right” clothes were for each social occasion, feeling like she was always just a little bit off from what others’ apparently effortlessly wore, and while she couldn’t afford them until later, she dreamed of having a wardrobe of nice clothes.
+She was obsessed with trying to understand what the “right” clothes were for each social occasion.
+She felt like she was always just a little bit off from what others’ apparently effortlessly wore.
+And while she couldn’t afford them until later, she dreamed of having a wardrobe of nice clothes.
 The right clothes.

-Years passed, degrees and professional accomplishments accrued, and now this woman was in her mid-30’s, commanding a six-figure salary in a major urban area, and she could buy those clothes she once daydreamed of.
+Years passed, degrees and professional accomplishments accrued.
+Now this woman was in her mid-30’s, commanding a six-figure salary in a major urban area.
+And she could buy those clothes she once daydreamed of.

 Her closet was now filled with $150 jeans, $200 cashmere sweaters, Italian leather loafers, demi-fine jewelry, and all the items that once felt impossible to obtain.
 Impossible to once envision her body and life in.